 Pickles on Pizza!
 I never thought I’d like the idea, then once upon a time I tried Dill Pickle Pizza with garlic sauce.
 It changed my entire outlook on pickle pizza.
 The combination of cheesy, garlicky, and tangy flavors is seriously good!
-And there’s ranch on the side for dipping.
+And there’s a ranch dressing on the side for dipping.

 There’s a reason that many people love pickle pizza: these pickle slices are adding amazing tangy and earthy flavors to the pizza.
 It’s a pizza with no tomato sauce, but brushed with garlic-infused oil sauce, then topped with mozzarella and plenty of dill-seasoned pickle slices.
 Try this for your next pizza night and you’ll never want to order delivery again!